drupalauth/simplesamlphp-module-drupalauth/README.md

 ### simpleSAMLphp module

 This module for SimpleSAMLphp provides an Authentication Source for authenticating users against a local Drupal site.
 This allows the administrator to leverage the user management and integration capabilities of Drupal for managing the identity life cycle and the power of SimpleSAMLphp for identity integration.
 This is a simpleSAMLphp module, NOT a Drupal module.
-Download and enabme simpleSAMLmodule only if case if you want to use Drupal as Identity Provider.
+Download this module only if you want to use Drupal as Identity Provider.

 ### Drupal modules